 Subscribers submitting a speed test must indicate the speed tier they are subscribing to.
-If the household subscribes to a speed tier of between 25/3 Mbps and 100/20 Mbps and the speed test results in a speed below 25/3 Mbps, this broadband service will not be considered to determine the status of the location.
+Since speed tests can only be used to change the status of locations from 'served' to 'underserved,' only speed tests of subscribers that subscribe to tiers at 100/20 Mbps and above are considered.
 If the household subscribes to a speed tier of 100/20 Mbps or higher and the speed test yields a speed below 100/20 Mbps, this service offering will not count towards the location being considered served.
 However, even if a particular service offering is not meeting the speed threshold, the eligibility status of the location may not change.
 For example, if a location is served by 100 Mbps licensed fixed wireless and 500 Mbps fiber, conducting a speed test on the fixed wireless network that shows an effective speed of 70 Mbps does not change the status of the location from served to underserved.